 Protect yourself and others.

-If you are HIV-positive, you can take steps to protect your partner from the virus.
+If you have HIV, you can take steps to protect your partner from the virus.
 If you are pregnant or thinking about getting pregnant, you can get treatment to prevent passing HIV to your baby.

 How can I get tested for HIV?

 - Lab tests – It can take from a few days to 2 weeks to get the results.